Merzasphor/MWSE/docs/source/lua/type/tes3leveledCreature.rst

     The disabled state of the object.

 `flags`_ (`number`_)
+    Read-only.
 A numerical representation of bit flags for the object.

 `id`_ (`string`_)
     The unique identifier for the object.

 `list`_ (`tes3iterator`_)
+    Read-only.
 The collection that itself, containing tes3leveledListNodes.

 `modified`_ (`boolean`_)
     The modification state of the object since the last save.